How Often Should Soccer Cleats Be Replaced?

 How to Make Soccer Cleats Last Longer

-Good care can help cleats last longer and stay more comfortable through the season.
+Good cleat care can help them last longer and stay more comfortable through the season.

 - Use the right cleat type for the field surface.